A-tanveer/Virtual-Hotspot/README.md

 # Platform:

-This application is for windows users only.
+This application is currenty for windows users only.
 But clients can be of any platforms.

+*Comming soon for linux users